-First established in 2008, the Modern Greek Program at the University of Illinois at Urbana-Champaign joined other leading institutions of higher education (Harvard, Princeton, Yale) in offering classes in Modern Greek language and culture.
-All are part of the Modern Greek Studies Association.
-It continues an educational tradition started by the Chicagoland community with one of the nation's largest concentrations of Greeks and Greek-Americans in the world.
+With the establishment of its program in Modern Greek language and culture in 2008, the University of Illinois at Urbana-Champaign joined other leading institutions of higher education in the United States such as Harvard, Princeton, and Yale, all of which are affiliated with the North American Modern Greek Studies Association.
+At Illinois, we continue an educational tradition originating in the Chicagoland community, which has one of the nation's largest concentrations of Greeks and Greek-Americans in the world.

 Modern Greek News

 - Dr. Maria Hadjipolycarpou's CLCV 120 Storytelling class is featured in Instructor Stories at CITL.

 - George Reveliotis (BA 1996) is the recipient of the distinguished LAS Dean's Quadrangle Award for 2020.
 George Reveliotis is the founder and managing partner in Reveliotis Law, P.C.

 - Whether you are joining us on campus or off, we want to provide you with all the neccessary information you need to maximize your academic experience this semester.